CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

-1. User interactions (drugs entered, toggled), user shares, system response time and error rate.
+1. User interactions, messages sent per unit time.
 2. There was not enough time or traffic to gather sufficient data to assess this.
-3. AWS CloudWatch, Runscope, Jenkins.
+3. AWS CloudWatch, Jenkins.
 4. For 99% of requests, page load requests should respond within 1 second, AHRQ API response should be within 2 seconds, and FDA API response within 4 seconds.
 5. There was not enough time or traffic to gather sufficient data to assess this.
 6. There was not enough time or traffic to gather sufficient data to assess this.